 Generally, S-Corp tax status is beneficial if the company is profitable enough to pay the owners a salary and at least $10,000 in annual distributions so the owners can be taxed as employees and not pay self-employment taxes.
 It costs more to run an S-Corp than an LLC due to additional bookkeeping and payroll expenses.
 Thus, the tax benefits should be more than the additional costs for an S-Corp status to make financial sense.

-In Nebraska, LLCs need to file a biennial report, also known as a statement of information, to remain in good standing.
+In Nebraska, LLCs need to file a Nebraska biennial report to remain in good standing.
 Reports are due by April 1st of each odd-numbered year and the fee is $13.

-Starting an LLC in Nebraska is a straightforward process, but it does take time and involves several fee payments.
-To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service such as LegalZoom.
+Starting an LLC in Nebraska is a straightforward process, but it does take time and involves several filing fees.
+Here are the costs associated with starting an LLC in Nebraska.
+To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online LLC formation service.
 The last thing you want is for your newly created LLC to run afoul of the law and face fines or other restrictions.

 Nebraska LLC FAQs